andreymsdev/revshell/README.md

 2. Choose one of the available ports to run.

 In my case, port **9001** worked well.
-If it doesn’t work at first, I recommend trying again — it took me a few minutes, but eventually it worked.
+If it doesn’t work at first, I recommend trying again.
+It took me a few minutes, but eventually it worked.